 LZR is a modification of LZ77 that was invented by Michael Rodeh et al. in 1981 [10].
 LZR was designed to be a linear time alternative to LZ77; however, the encoded pointers can point to any offset in the file [7].
 This results in the memory requirements of LZR increasing as the size of the input string increases [10].
 Combined with its poor compression ratio, LZ77 is often superior; LZR is an impractical variant.

-[11] [7]; otherwise, [7] [7]
+Lempel-Ziv-Storer-Szymanski [11], or LZSS, is another algorithm designed as a variant of LZ77.
+It was first published in 1982 by James Storer and Thomas Szymanski.
+LZSS manages to improve upon LZ77 by detecting whether a given substitution will decrease the compressed file size or not [7].
+If it doesn’t, the input is left in its original form; otherwise, the sequence is substituted with an offset-length pair [7].
+LZSS also improves upon LZ77 by eliminating the use of deviating characters.
+This decreases the size of the dictionary and hence improves the efficiency of the compression.
+LZSS is commonly used for archive formats such as RAR [7].

 Deflate (stylised as DEFLATE) was invented by Phil Katz in 1993 [12] and has become the basis for most compression tasks today.
 Deflate combines the LZ77 (or LZSS pre-processor) algorithm with Huffman coding.
 Huffman coding is a lossless entropy (smallest number of bits needed, on average, to represent a symbol) encoding compression method which assigns codes based on the frequency of a symbol occurrence [7].
 The codes are stored in a Code Book, which is constructed for the input string.
 Each of these codes is variable-length, where the length of the code is based on the frequency of the corresponding symbols [9].
 There are two main properties behind Huffman coding; codes for more frequently occurring symbols are shorter than codes for less regularly occurring characters, and each code can be uniquely decoded [9].
 Due to the last property, each of the codes must be prefix codes, meaning that the code for a symbol cannot be a prefix of a code for any other character.
 Huffman encoding has two steps.
 The first step is to build a Huffman tree (type of binary tree) of the original symbols from the input string.
 Then the Huffman tree is traversed and codes are assigned to each character in the tree.